10 Strength Training Tips For Runners, By A Sports Therapist

 As a sport, running is littered with injuries, and it doesn’t need to be.

-Incorporating a consistent and well-planned strength training routine into your schedule is absolutely essential to longevity and performance.
+Incorporating a consistent and well-planned strength training program into your schedule is absolutely essential to longevity and performance.

-Strength training improves the body’s ability to withstand the physical stress experienced by it whilst running.
+Strength training improves the body’s ability to withstand the physical stress experienced by it while running.

-In this article, we will go over 10 strength training tips to ensure you are getting the most out of your workouts.
+In this article, we will give you ten strength training tips to ensure you are getting the most out of your resistance training worktouts.

 10 Strength Training Tips For Runners

-It is easy to let our ego get the better of us and pick up a weight that is way beyond our capabilities.
-In order to lift it, we have to sacrifice our form, thus greatly increasing our risk of injury.
+It is easy to let our egos get the better of us and pick up a heavier weight that is way beyond our capabilities.
+To lift it, we have to sacrifice our form, greatly increasing our risk of injury.

-While it’s important to strive for proper form, we should recognize that there may be some variations in form that are acceptable based on individual anatomy, mobility, and other factors.
+While it’s important to strive for proper form, we should recognize that some variations in form may be acceptable based on individual anatomy, mobility, range of motion, and other factors.

 For example, you don’t need to get perfectly parallel before performing a squat with weight on the bar; how low down you go depends upon your mobility and comfort level.